2001 Kampung Medan riots

-The 2001 Kampung Medan riots is a sectarian violence between the Indian and Malay that initially began in a small village of Kampung Medan located in Petaling Jaya, Selangor, Malaysia.
+The 2001 Kampung Medan riots is a sectarian violence between the Indian and Malay communities that initially began in a small village of Kampung Medan located in Petaling Jaya, Selangor, Malaysia.
 The riot then further escalated and spread all the way through Kampung Gandhi, Kampung Lindungan, Kampung Datuk Harun, Taman Desa Ria and the surrounding of Jalan Klang Lama.
 The racial crisis then spread all the way through Petaling Jaya, Jalan Gasing, Kelana Jaya, Sungai Way, Bandar Sunway and Puchong.
 The riot started from 4 March until 13 March 2001.
 Photographs held by Malaysiakini shown extensive hurt were inflicted during the clashes.
 The three weeks of tension resulted in the deaths of 6 people, and left over a hundred people with severe wounds, ranging from head injuries, broken bones, to slashes and hacked off limbs.
 400 people were detained.

 Background

 The residents of Kampung Medan are 70% Malay, 20% Indian and 10% Chinese.
 The Malays live in low-cost flats and houses.
 The Chinese are scattered, while the Indians live in longhouses and squatter settlements.
 Police have admitted they neglected the areas, which had achieved notoriety for gangster activity, drug addiction, juvenile delinquency, fights and even incest.
 Violence has been a way of life and over the last three years, there have been no fewer than 40 cases of violence involving the squatters and those living in the vicinity.
 In incidents over the past few days, the villagers have blamed outsiders for the violence.

 The riot between the two groups in Kampung Medan resulted from a wedding and a funeral.
 The wedding ceremony was held by a Malay family in their house, at the same time, their Indian neighbours were having their funeral ceremony.